 Another aspect to consider about tread belts is their structure.
 Most treadmills offer a 2-ply belt for enhanced rigidity.
-This prevents the belt from stretching or buckling over the rollers, resulting in a smoother run.
-More advanced treadmills feature multi-ply belts, which also offer additional cushioning, and a better running setting.
+For example, this prevents the belt from stretching or buckling over the rollers, resulting in a smoother run.
+More advanced treadmills feature multi-ply belts, offering additional cushioning and a better running setting.

 The rollers of a treadmill’s deck are also essential.
-These are the components that work directly with the belt, keeping it aligned and reducing friction.
+These components work directly with the belt, keeping it aligned and reducing friction.
 It’s always best to look for a treadmill that features tapered rollers.
 These have a bigger diameter in the middle, promoting a better alignment and reducing the motor’s strain.
-Overall, the way the rollers work with the belt can considerably prolong the motor’s life and the machine itself.
+Overall, how the rollers work with the belt can considerably prolong the motor’s life and the machine itself.

 Treadmills with inclines make exercise more interesting by varying your ride.
 They also have three efficient benefits: they make treadmill exercise easier on your joints, allow faster calorie burn, and support better muscle definition.

-You may be thinking about how much incline you would use on your treadmill and how much incline you should be using to maximize calorie burn.
-Most home treadmills today have maximum inclines of 10, 15, and 20%.
+You may be thinking about how much incline you would use on your treadmill?
+How much incline should you be using to maximize calorie burn?
+Today, most home treadmills have maximum inclines of 10, 15, and 20%.
 Incline trainer treadmills have maximum inclines of 40%; these allow you to burn calories at a runner’s pace by simply walking.

 It is a fact that a treadmill is only as good as its motor.
-Typically, the larger the motor, the higher the traction power, and the longer the treadmill will last.
+Typically, the more extensive the motor is, the higher the traction power and the longer the treadmill will last.
 But there are two fundamental aspects to consider regarding treadmill motors: peak duty and continuous duty.

 Peak duty refers to the maximum power output, the amount of power that a particular motor can generate for a short period.
 Continuous duty reflects the continuous power that the motor can deliver and maintain for heavy usage and extended time.
 That’s why continuous horsepower is much more important to consider than peak horsepower.

 The peak horsepower of a treadmill’s motor can range between 2HP and 8HP, and usually, the listed power of a treadmill’s motor is the peak power.
 But as a general idea, the continuous horsepower of that particular motor is lower.
-If a motor has only the peak power listed, to determine its continuous power, cut off about 40% of the value specified for its peak horsepower.
+To determine its continuous power, cut off about 40% of the value specified for its peak horsepower.
 Also, you should know that for running longer distances, you need a motor of at least 2.0 HP continuous power.
-For walking or light jogging, 1.0-1.5 HP continuous power works as well.
+For walking or light jogging, 1.0-1.5 HP continuous power works.

-Most treadmills can supply up to 10-12 MPH speeds, but highly professional treadmills can provide up to 25 MPH speed settings.
-Running at such a high speed is extremely dangerous.
-The average runner trains at speeds between 6-10 MPH, while walking requires 0.5-5 MPH.
+Most treadmills can supply up to 10-12 MPH running speeds.
+However, the average runner trains at speeds between 6-10 MPH, while walking requires 0.5-5 MPH.
 Therefore, if you want a treadmill for running, make sure it has speed settings for at least up to 10 MPH.

-Mechanical treadmills typically don’t have a console for tracking any values such as speed, distance, etc. They provide the deck with the running surface, and that’s about it.
+Mechanical treadmills typically don’t have a console for tracking values such as speed, distance, etc. Instead, they provide the deck with the running surface, and that’s about it.
 On the contrary, most motorized treadmills do come with some monitoring device.

-Slightly more advanced treadmills include pulse sensors incorporated in armrests or handlebars or even in the console itself.
-This function is great to have if you need to keep track of your pulse and heart rate.
+Slightly more advanced treadmills include pulse sensors incorporated in armrests, handlebars, or even the console itself.
+This function is great if you need to keep track of your pulse and heart rate.
 But it is not entirely necessary, as you can always buy an HR chest strap and a particular device for this purpose.

-Advanced treadmills come with advanced consoles with various extra functions such as Bluetooth connectivity and compatibility with various fitness apps.
-It supplies a certain amount of preloaded workout programs, which automatically adjust speed and incline.
+Advanced treadmills come with advanced consoles with various extra functions such as Bluetooth connectivity and compatibility with multiple fitness apps.
+In addition, it supplies a certain amount of preloaded workout programs, automatically adjusting speed and incline.
 Also, other functions to expect from the console of a top-dollar treadmill are goal tracking, race track function, alarms, and achievement notifying functions.

 Many treadmills offer various amenities and a more or less consistent amount of workout programs and fitness-related functions.
 Among them are speakers, cooling fan, bottle holder(s), media tray for attaching your tablet or book to the console, accessory holders, or USB charging ports for your devices.